 Release date: June 1, 2010

 It introduces five brand-new careers: Firefighter, Investigator, Ghost Hunter, Stylist, and Architectural Designer.
-These new careers allow the player more control over what their Sim is doing at work, making these new careers more fun than the original ones present in the base game, which don’t exactly allow for any degree of direct control.
+These new careers allow the player more control over what their Sim is doing at work, making these new careers more entertaining than the original ones present in the base game, which don’t exactly allow for any degree of direct control.

 Furthermore, Ambitions added three new skills: sculpting, tattooing, and inventing, all of which are pretty self-explanatory.
 Other notable additions include a new town called Twinbrook and an update to the game’s Real Estate system.